bunto/bunto/site/_docs/posts.md

 ## Highlighting code snippets

-Jekyll also has built-in support for syntax highlighting of code snippets using either Pygments or Rouge, and including a code snippet in any post is easy.
+Bunto also has built-in support for syntax highlighting of code snippets using either Pygments or Rouge, and including a code snippet in any post is easy.
 Just use the dedicated Liquid tag as follows: